Patteerrik/sports-quiz/README.md

 ![Alt text](assets/images/Readme_images/README_header_quiz.html.png)
 ### Body
 * Quiz has started
-* The timer starts immediately when the question appears
+* The timer starts immediately when the questions appears
 * The user now have 4 options
 * By clicking on the correct answer, a popup message appears that says "Correct!"
 * By clicking on the incorrect answer, a popup message appears that says "Incorrect!"